 Then I added a sweet mixture of water, apple juice and brown sugar to the hot skillet to create a syrup.

 Two scoops of vanilla ice cream on top and a few almond sprinkles and voilà – your ice cream sundae is served!

-Make this Mexican dessert for mom and I promise she will be impressed.
+Make this plantain banana ice cream sundae for mom and I promise she will be impressed.

-Try these delicious recipes for your Cinco de Mayo party!
+Try these great recipes for your Cinco de Mayo party

 - Chorizo and Chicken Rice Skillet